GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/spe11b/Example.rst

     :start-after: <!-- SPHINX_KR_CONST -->
     :end-before: <!-- SPHINX_KR_CONST_END -->

-Other properties such as permeabilities, diffusivity, and rock thermal conductivity that are modeled as constant per facies (thermal conductivity definition is shown as an example):
+Other properties such as permeabilities, diffusivity, and rock thermal conductivity are modeled as constant per facies (thermal conductivity definition is shown as an example):

 .. literalinclude:: ../../../../../../../inputFiles/compositionalMultiphaseFlow/benchmarks/SPE11/b/spe11b_vti_source_base.xml